rajendraanumolu03/bigbang1/docs/DEVELOPMENT_MAINTENANCE.md

 ##  chart/charts/*.tgz
 - run ```helm dependency update ./chart``` and commit the downloaded archives
+- extract the postgresql archive (ex: `chart/charts/postgresql-8.9.4.tgz`) into its own folder in the charts directory (`chart/charts/postgresql`)
 - commit the tar archives that were downloaded from the helm dependency update command.
 And also commit the requirements.lock that was generated.

 ## chart/.gitignore